ShaolinZhang/see/README.md

   </a>
 </p>

-> A smart city solution for emergency vehicle response using elements of edge computing
+> A smart city solution for emergency vehicle response using elements of edge computing.

 ### ✨ [Demo](https://micromec.org/hack/ShaolinZhang-rapid)